S0ftDeveloper/S0ftDeveloper/README.md

-<h1 align="center">Hi there, I'm <a href="https://daniilshat.ru/" target="_blank">Daniil</a>
+<h1 align="center">Hi there, I'm <a href="https://daniilshat.ru/" target="_blank">Aleksandr</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Computer science student, IT news writer from Russia 🇷🇺</h3>
-**Возраст:** 23 года
+*Age:** 23 years old
-**Род деятельности:** Преподаватель программирования в школе
+**Occupation:** Programming teacher at a school
-**Сфера интересов:**
+**Area of interest:**
-🎮 Разработка игр на Unity
+🎮 Game development on Unity
-🤖 Машинное обучение (ML)
+🤖 Machine learning (ML)
-💻 Обучение основам программирования и веб-разработки
+💻 Teaching the basics of programming and web development

-#### Обо мне:
+#### About me:
-- Преподаю в школе программирования, где учу молодых ребят основам кодинга.
+- I teach at a programming school, where I teach young people the basics of coding.
-- Увлекаюсь созданием игр на движке Unity в свободное время.
+- I am passionate about creating games on the Unity engine in my free time.
-- Обучаюсь на ML-разработчика, чтобы расширить свои навыки в области искусственного интеллекта.
+- I'm studying to become an ML developer to expand my skills in the field of artificial intelligence.

-Всегда открыт к сотрудничеству и интересным проектам! ✨
+ I'm always open to collaboration and interesting projects! ✨